Architectural Expanded Metal:

 Regular expanded metal is a finished product, as it comes from the press after having been die cut and expanded.
 The strands and bonds form a sharp angle to the original plane of the solid sheet.

 Ribbon Mesh Expanded Metal:

-Ribbon mesh expanded metal is a type of architectural expanded metal that has solid bands of ribbon-like contoured shapes that are built into an expanded metal sheet.
+Ribbon mesh expanded metal is a type of architectural metal that has solid bands of ribbon-like contoured shapes that are built into an expanded metal sheet.
 Ribbon mesh expanded metal is cost effective, aesthetically pleasing, versatile, and strong.
-Our ribbon mesh expanded metal is both functional and attractive.
+It is both functional and attractive.
 For more on ribbon mesh expanded metal, click here.